AuroraZ-1121/CISC121-002-Zhen-Xinyu-Final-Project-insertion-sort/README.md

 * Author: **Xinyu Zhen**
 The project reviews the Insertion Sort algorithm from CISC 121 and uses the official Gradio documentation as a reference for building the user interface.
+*AI Assistance Statement:
+I used ChatGPT (OpenAI GPT-5.1) at Level 4 to help me organize the project structure, refine the wording of my README, and improve the clarity of my code comments.
+I implemented the insertion sort algorithm myself, tested the app with multiple inputs (including edge cases), and made all final decisions about what to include in the submission.
+All debugging and verification were done by me.